adithnaveen/boot-camp-barclays-sep-2021/ReadMe.md

 		GET /account/{accountId}

 	AccountTransaction -
-		GET /account/{accountId}/transaction - give all transaction for the account GET /account/{accountId}/transaction/{transactionId} - give all transaction for the account
+		GET /account/{accountId}/transaction - get all transaction for the account GET /account/{accountId}/transaction/{transactionId} - give all transaction for the account

 	CreditAmount